hugocornellier/agelapse/README.md

 # Overview

-**AgeLapse** is a cross-platform, native application for creating, stabilizing and exporting aging timelapses, i.e. "photo a day" projects.
+**AgeLapse** is a cross-platform, native application for automatically tabilizing and compiling aging timelapses, i.e. "photo a day" projects.

 AgeLapse runs natively on desktop (Windows and MacOS) and on mobile (Android and iOS).